Nudl FAQs

 - Works like infrastructure: simple commands, wallet linkage, export file, done.

-3. Nudl lowers the bar for non-devs
+3. Nudl lowers the bar for non-devs Most other tools:

 - Require you to understand how to use their backend/admin interface